Contender Dogs Unsafe At Any Speed, Except Holly Energy

 The Dividend Dogs Rule

 The "dog" moniker was earned by stocks exhibiting three traits: (1) paying reliable, repeating dividends, (2) their prices fell to where (3) yield (dividend/price) grew higher than their peers.
 Thus, the highest yielding stocks in any collection became known as "dogs."
-More precisely, these high dividend low priced equities are, in fact, "underdogs".
+More precisely, these high dividend low priced equities are, in fact, "underdogs."

 Contender "Safe" Dogs Emerged In Six Sectors